quangphungntq/abcabc1/README-2.md

-### Topic 1

-A company is developing an application in the AWS Cloud.
+### A company is developing an application in the AWS Cloud.
 The application's HTTP API contains critical information that is published in Amazon
 API Gateway.
 The critical information must be accessible from only a limited set of trusted IP addresses that belong to the company's internal network.